Atharv9363/Ed-Tech-project/README.md

-Open ths with your VS Code and run below commands: npm install cd server npm install
+Open the project in your code editor (e.g., Visual Studio Code).

+Install the required dependencies by running the following commands in your terminal:

+npm install
+cd server
+npm install

-Then after installing all the modules run the web app using below command npm run dev
+After installing all the required modules, you can run the web app with the following command:

+npm run dev